Skip to main content

 Research Experiences

-• Scaled training with multi-GPU parallelization (3.7x speedup) while keeping image quality stable (<1% drop).
+• Scaled training with multi-GPU parallelization (3.7x speedup) while maintaining image quality.

 Generative AI Based 3D Models Generation